Early Intervention Services

 These services are provided in settings where natural learning opportunities occur - in the home, at daycare, at the park, and other appropriate settings in the community.
 A Service Coordinator will help families identify and access needed services.

-Remember the arlier infants and toddler receive intervention, the greater the chances of maximizing their potential.
+Remember the earlier infants and toddlers receive intervention, the greater the chances of maximizing their potential.
 With our help, parents across central Alabama are meeting the challenge of giving their children a bright beginning.